 This guide is for our Personal, Business, Premium and Reseller plans, as well as VPS and Dedicated Servers with CloudLinux.

-) then click on Select PHP Version
+and click on Select PHP Version.

 To enable a PHP module

 : Tick the box for the module you want to enable.

 To change the PHP options such as max_input_time, post_max_size etc

 : First, click on the Switch to PHP Options